OpenShift Routing - Traffic is not distributed between pods

 The customer provided the following information:

-Note that our application is completely stateless.
+Our application is completely stateless.

 We are on a UPI cluster and use an external Load Balancer to send traffic to the Ingress Controller.